snail007/goproxy/README.md

 - The integrated external API, HTTP (S): SOCKS5 proxy authentication can be integrated with the external HTTP API, which can easily control the user's access through the external system.
 - Reverse proxy: goproxy supports directly parsing the domain to proxy monitor IP, and then proxy will help you to access the HTTP (S) site that you need to access.
 - Transparent proxy: with the iptables, goproxy can directly forward the 80 and 443 port's traffic to proxy in the gateway, and can realize the unaware intelligent router proxy.
-- Protocol conversion: The existing HTTP (S) or SOCKS5 proxy can be converted to a proxy which support both HTTP (S) and SOCKS5 by one port, but the converted SOCKS5 proxy does not support the UDP function.
+- Protocol conversion: The existing HTTP (S) or SOCKS5 proxy can be converted to a proxy which support both HTTP (S) and SOCKS5 by one port, but the converted SOCKS5 proxy does not support the UDP function.Also support powerful cascading authentication.

 ### Why need these?
 - Because for some reason, we cannot access our services elsewhere.
 We can build a secure tunnel to access our services through multiple connected proxy nodes.